-4-H Horse Shows - Must show participation in any 4-H horse show in any county.
-If you do not have a horse you can obtain points for volunteering at these events in the volunteer section.
+4-H Horse Shows - Must show participation in any 4-H horse show (fun, point approved, other county, etc.) If you do not have a horse you can obtain points for volunteering at these events in the volunteer section.
 5 points per event only even for multiple day shows.